tdiderich/runZero-scripts/search-results-or-scan/README.md

 ## Configuration

-1. RUNZERO_ORG_TOKEN - runZero API token in .env or added to the script
+1. RUNZERO_EXPORT_TOKEN - runZero export token
-2. SUBNET_FILE - path to json
+2. RUNZERO_ORG_TOKEN - runZero org API token
-3. DEFAULT_SITE - ID for site to add new subnets to
+3. SITE_ID - site you want the asset associated with (UUID)
-4. DEFAULT_TASK - ID for the recurring scan task to add new subnets to
+4. EXPLORER_ID - explorer you want to run the scan if needed